-The Company creates and manages innovative products and solutions to meet the growing global demand for reliable, low-cost off-grid energy; to power lighting, telecom, and other internet-of-things devices - infrastructure that's mission-critical to today's modern world.
+The Company creates and manages innovative products and solutions to meet the growing global demand for reliable, low-cost off-grid energy; to power lighting, telecom, and other internet-of-things devices - digital infrastructure that's mission-critical to today's modern world.

-Our patented Smart Off-Grid technology operates and manages solar, hybrid, and wind-powered devices and connects them to a cloud-based management system.
+Our patented Smart Off-Grid technology operates and remotely manages solar, hybrid, and windpowered devices and connects them to a cloud-based management system.
 Together with Clear Blue's ongoing management service, this technology improves the reliability of these systems and reduces maintenance and operational costs by up to 80%.

 Clear Blue generates revenue in two ways.
 First, it generates revenue through sales of hardware including its Smart Off-Grid Controllers, Nano-Grid Power Pack systems and its Illumient solar-powered street lighting.
-Second, it generates recurring revenue through the provision of its Energy-as-a-Service (EaaS) management and service offering.
-To do so, it uses Illumience, Clear Blue's industry leading cloud-based management software and service.
+Second, it generates recurring revenue through the provision of its Energy-as-a-Service (EaaS) management and service offering using the Company's industry leading cloud-based management software and service, Illumience.

-As an ongoing recurring revenue service, Clear Blue manages and operates all of its Smart Off-Grid systems, which have been sold to 37 countries around the world.
+Clear Blue manages and operates all of its Smart Off-Grid systems, which have been sold in 37 countries around the world to date, generating a recurring revenue stream.
 Each new system is sold with three years of pre-paid ongoing management & operations service.
-Renewal of services after this three-year period is a growth area for Clear Blue.
-In North America specifically, Clear Blue has customers in at least 26 states in the U.S. and 9 Canadian provinces.
+Renewal of services after this initial three-year period is a growth area for Clear Blue.
+In North America, Clear Blue has customers in at least 26 U.S. states and 9 Canadian provinces.
 Globally, Clear Blue's systems power and control lighting, security, and telecom applications, including sites in Europe, the Middle East, Africa, and South-east Asia.

-Clear Blue's business strategy is to provide Smart Off-Grid Power to support mission-critical infrastructure across government, industrial and commercial markets.
+Clear Blue's business strategy is to provide Smart Off-Grid Power to support mission-critical infrastructure across industrial, commercial, and government markets.
+In these market segments, our solutions provide a cost-effective means to power and optimally manage power demand and consumption by critical technology infrastructure in locations, which are remote, or prohibitively expensive to power via conventional wired power delivery.
 Our technology and service models focus on delivering on a brand promise of:

-- Maximum Uptime
+- Maximum uptime

-- Longest Life
+- Longest life

-- Ease of Installation and Maintenance
+- Ease of installation and maintenance